JesseEmond/theoretical/merge/README.md

 ## Full Example

 This is a lot to take in, let's look at an example to get a feel for the structure and operations.
-Note that all of this processing will feel superfluous and costly, but keep in mind that an in-place algorithm like this would
+Note that all of this processing will feel superfluous and costly for such a small array, but keep in mind that an in-place linear algorithm like this could be used even if the array was `1 PiB` big, while still being linear in time and constant in extra space.

-We will be merging an example array that I generated randomly by shuffling 27 ints, splitting them, and ordering each subarray:
+We will be merging an example array that I generated randomly by shuffling 27 ints, splitting them, then sorting each subarray:

 ```
 1, 2, 3, 4, 5, 6, 7, 9, 11, 12, 13, 14, 15, 16, 17, 21, 22, 23, 25, 0, 8, 10, 18, 19, 20, 24, 26